 The student's daily attendance is critical to support academic success.
 Some absences are unavoidable and may have resulted due to safety procedures put in place by public health.
-We thank parents/legal guardians for the support as Los Angeles Unified continues to prioritize health and safety.
+We thank parents/legal guardians for their support as Los Angeles Unified continues to prioritize health and safety.
 Students who maintain good attendance are much more likely to be successful, both academically and socially.
 Every student is expected to attend school for the length of the school day on a daily basis unless there is a valid justification for the absence (EC Section 48200).
-Schools are required to maintain up-to-date attendance records throughout the school year, and corrections and updates to student attendance records are not allowed after the school year has closed.
+Schools are required to maintain up-to-date attendance records throughout the school year.

-Additional information and resources are available on the Student Health and Human Services, Pupil Services website at: https://achieve.lausd.net/pupilservices or by phone at (213) 241-3844.
+Additional information and resources are available on the Student Health and Human Services, Pupil Services website at: https://achieve.lausd.net/pupilservices or by phone at (213) 241-3840.